Installing Octez#

 so look at the relevant section below.

-The command eval $(opam env)
+The command eval $(opam env) sets up required environment

 variables.
 OPAM will suggest to add it in your rc file.
 If, at any